 Building a PWA with Vanilla Javascript

-Use Vanilla JavaScript (or other flavors like React, Angular, and Vue) to create a PWA with push notifications.
-In this article, I'll tell you (almost) everything there is to know.
+Utilize Vanilla JavaScript —or popular frameworks like React, Angular, and Vue— to craft a PWA with push notifications.
+In this piece, I'll unravel nearly all the intricacies you need to be aware of.

 10 min100% compatible